netsecuritylab/.github/README.md

 NetSecLab is the official repository of the Network Security Lab of the Computer Science dept. Sapienza, Rome.
 Here we collect all the projects developed in our lab.

 ## 🚀 About Us
-Our lab is headed by [prof. Angelo Spognardi](https://angelospognardi.site.uniroma1.it/) and driven by [dr. Enrico Bassetti](https://www.enricobassetti.it) and [Edoardo Di Paolo (PhD candidate)](https://aedoardo.github.io).
+Our lab is headed by [prof. Angelo Spognardi](https://angelospognardi.site.uniroma1.it/) and driven by [Dr. Enrico Bassetti](https://www.enricobassetti.it) and [Edoardo Di Paolo (PhD candidate)](https://aedoardo.github.io).
 It springs around the activites of the Practical Network Defense course of our [Master's Degree in Cybersecurity](https://corsidilaurea.uniroma1.it/en/corso/2023/29389/home).

 ## Publications